NatsumiHB/Poppi-QTpi/README.md

 The API runs on port 5000, so if you wish to use that make sure to publish that port.

-*Alternatively, you can use the same image hosted on GitHub's Container Registry (check the packages tab for instructions)

 #### If you wish to run Poppi QTπ without some specific environment variables set, you can refer to this table to make the needed code changes:
 | Variable            | Where                                 |
 | :-----------------: | :-----------------------------------: |